olleromo/public_transportation/README.md

 ## Prerequisites

-The backend in Clojure so if you want to run this you will need [Leiningen][] 2.0.0 or above installed.
+The backend is Clojure so if you want to run this you will need [Leiningen][] 2.0.0 or above installed.

 [leiningen]: https://github.com/technomancy/leiningen